xnajasho/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-primary">

-:bulb: **Tip:** Friends can have the same name, but different phone numbers, emails and addresses
+:bulb: **Tip:** Friends can have same names, but different phone numbers, emails and addresses

 :bulb: **Tip:** A friend can have any number of tags (including 0)